- What is Service-Learning?

 - How far in advance should I start preparing/registering for a Service-Learning course?

-Service-Learning is a teaching and learning method in which students provide meaningful service in the community to help them better understand what they are learning in their college courses.
+Service-Learning is a teaching and learning method in which students provide meaningful service in the community to help them better understand what they are learning in their courses.
 Service-Learning focuses on critical thinking, problem solving, personal development, and community responsibility.
-General layout of Service-Learning courses requires 60 hours of direct service and seminars throughout the semester.
+Service-Learning courses typically require 40 hours of direct service and to complement the coursework throughout the semester.

-No; some Service-Learning courses are more general and focus on a broad view of service.
-The sites to choose from vary by subject area; other Service-Learning courses are issue based, which means that the course focuses on one specific issue and the service sites are related to that issue; and other Service-Learning courses are project based, which means that the service is not necessarily contained to one site, but may span across sites in order to complete a specific project.
+No; some Service-Learning courses are more general and focus on a broad view of service and leadership; the sites to choose from vary by subject area.
+Other Service-Learning courses are issue-based, which means that the course focuses on one specific issue and the service sites are related to that issue.
+Other Service-Learning courses are project-based, which means that the service is not necessarily contained to one site, but may span across sites in order to complete a specific project.

-Instructor approval is not required for Service-Learning courses.
+Instructor approval is not required for most Service-Learning courses.

-Service-Learning courses are not specifically required, however, if you are working from the new general curriculum (effective fall 2006) then Service-Learning courses can fulfill either an ECCE Engagement or ECCE Elective general requirement.
+Service-Learning courses are not specifically required; however, Service-Learning courses can potentially fulfill either an ECCE Engagement or ECCE Elective requirement, depending on your major.

-The Service-Learning Program has pre-approved sites to chose from.
-If you wish to do your service hours at another site you will need to contact 217-206-6640 to get your site approved.
+IPL/service-learning instructors have suggestions for service-learning sites.
+If you wish to complete service hours at another site, you will need to have your site approved by your instructor.
 A determining factor in site approval is the ability of the agency to provide feedback to you (the student) and to the professor at various times during the semester.

-No. The purpose of Service-Learning courses is to provide needed service to the community, and if you are already working and getting paid at an agency then that need is already filled.
-You might be able to do an Internship (for ECCE Engagement and elective) where you currently work.
+No. The purpose of Service-Learning courses is to provide needed service to the community, and if you are already working and getting paid at an agency, that need is already filled.
+You might be able to complete an Internship (for ECCE Engagement/Elective credit) where you currently work.
 Contact the IPL office for more information.

 Service-Learning courses can be registered for at the same time that you register for your other classes.
-However, if you plan on doing your service hours where you would be working directly with children you need to start a month or more in advance; it takes a few weeks for background checks to go through.
-You can still serve at this site even if you do not start early, however, you cannot complete any of your service hours until the background check is done.
-However, you will have to catch up on your hours throughout the semester.
+However, if you plan on completing your service hours where you would be working directly with children or vulnerable populations, you need to start a month or more in advance; it takes a few weeks for background checks to be processed.